Deadman-Ventures/thespot/README.md

 # thespot
 Web based application for storing, sharing, and building itineraries for your trips.

-## Server
+## API
-The server runs node.js and express.
+The API runs node.js and express.

 ## Client
 Client app uses Typescript + React.